himmytam/Efficient-FIR-code/README.md

 3. Click the file above, python extension > python extension.sln > open it in Vsual studio 2017 you should able to see the soulution Explorer on the right hand site

-4. Make sure that your python environments are sat to 32-bits python
+4. Make sure that your python environments are set to 32-bits python

 5. Left click the c++ solution > Property> Set configuration to all configurations